-- 1.2.2.
-All Fire and Rescue Authority Members have agreed to follow a Code of Conduct, to ensure high standards in the way they undertake their duties.
-The Standards Committee is responsible for training and advising on the Code of Conduct. - 1.2.3.
-All Fire and Rescue Authority Members meet together regularly as the Fire and Rescue Authority.
-Meetings of the Fire and Rescue Authority are normally open to the public.
-Here Fire and Rescue Authority Members decide the Fire and Rescue Authority's overall Policy Framework and set the Budget each year.
-The Fire and Rescue Authority appoints a Chairperson of the Fire and Rescue Authority annually.
+- 1.2.1.
+The Board of Commissioners is comprised of 4 Commissioners appointed by the Welsh Government under The South Wales Fire and Rescue Authority (Exercise of Functions) (Wales) Directions 2024. - 1.2.2.
+All Commissioners have agreed to follow a Code of Conduct, to ensure high standards in the way they undertake their duties. - 1.2.3.
+All Commissioners meet together regularly as the Board of Commissioners.
+Meetings of the Board of Commissioners are normally open to the public.
+Here the Commissioners decide the Board of Commissioners overall Policy Framework and set the Budget each year.